Tolszew/Linux-CentOS-Virtual-Machine-with-OpenShift-for-Vagrant/README.md

  - Next, edit the [centos-openshift-variables.json](centos-openshift-variables.json) file by specifying the `proxy user` and `proxy password`

-**Note:** Because Guest Additions are propagated to the image from your local VirtualBox, make sure you have version 5.2.12 of VirtualBox installed.
+Because Guest Additions are propagated to the image from your local VirtualBox, make sure you have version 5.2.12 of VirtualBox installed.

 - Open the terminal and change the directory to the folder with the project.
 - Next, execute the following: